Example showing all possible functionality

 Create a VariableArray containing all of the Variable objects that we are logging the values of.

-This shows three differnt ways of creating the same variable array and filling it with variables.
-You should only use ONE of these in your own code
+This shows three different ways of creating the same variable array and filling it with variables.

-Creating Variables within an Array
+@paragraph menu_walk_variables_create_in_array Creating Variables within an Array

-keyword to create multiple variables and get pointers to them all at the same time within the arry.
+Here we use the <tt>new</tt> keyword to create multiple variables and get pointers to them all at the same time within the array.

-Creating Variables and Pasting UUIDs from MonitorMyWatershed
+@paragraph menu_walk_variables_separate_uuids Creating Variables and Pasting UUIDs from MonitorMyWatershed

 If you are sending data to monitor my watershed, it is much easier to create the variables in an array and then to paste the UUID's all together as copied from the "View Token UUID List" link for a site.
-If using this method, be very, very, very careful to make sure the order of your variables exactly matches the order of your UUID's.

-Creating Variables within an Array
+@paragraph menu_walk_variables_pre_named Using Pre-Named Variables within an Array

 You can also create and name variable pointer objects outside of the array (as is demonstrated in all of the code chunks here) and then reference those pointers inside of the array like so: